pablodiste/data-store/README.md

 }
 ```
 Defines a store which will fetch using a fetcher based on the entity People, and it will cache it in a database using the same Entity.

-As an alternative we also provide a functional builder for creating an store:
+As an alternative we also provide a functional builder for creating the store:
 ```kotlin
 fun providePersonStore(): Store<Key, People> {
     return SimpleStoreBuilder.from(